10 Executives Who Are Using Video to Rock Thought Leadership

 Speaking of making the world a better place, Brené Brown, the CEO and founder of The Daring Way™ is using her platform to train helping professionals everywhere.

-What’s cool about Brené is her ability to creative video content that can be posted both on her Instagram and her LinkedIn.
+What’s cool about Brené is her ability to create video content that can be posted both on her Instagram and her LinkedIn.
 What’s unique to Brown is her warmth and approachability, not to mention the serene backdrops she’s always taking center stage in front of.

 And what’s even more heartwarming is what kinds of videos she makes.
-Many of her videos are Q&As of helping professionals; reading off challenges they’re facing and her offering kind and thoughtful answers to take way.
+Many of her videos are Q&As of helping professionals; reading off challenges they’re facing and her offering kind and thoughtful answers to take away.

 Lessons for Execs: So often as executives, it can help easy to “understand” the challenges of your customers based on market research and fancy buyer personas.
 Why not ask

 Sara Blakely — CEO and founder of Spanx